Edgar Allan Poe Cottage: Poe family years

 In this home, Poe wrote his poems "Annabel Lee" and "Ulalume" while the family cat sat on his shoulder.
 During his time here, he also published his series on "The Literati of New York City", controversial gossip-like discussions of literary figures and their work, including Nathaniel Parker Willis, Charles Frederick Briggs, Thomas Dunn English, Margaret Fuller, and Lewis Gaylord Clark.
 As their publisher Louis Antoine Godey announced in his Lady's Book, they would soon "raise some commotion in the literary emporium."

-The Poe family befriended their neighbors, including the family of John Valentine, and Poe even served as a sponsor for baptism for one of the local boys who was named "Edgar Albert".
+The Poe family befriended their neighbors, including the family of John Valentine, and Poe even served as a sponsor for baptism for one of the local boys (who was named "Edgar Albert").
 Poe also became friendly with the faculty at what was then St. John's College, now Fordham University.
-He found the faculty to be "highly cultivated gentleman and scholars [who] smoked, drank, and played cards like gentleman, and never said a word about religion."
+He found the Jesuit faculty to be "highly cultivated gentlemen and scholars [who] smoked, drank, and played cards like gentleman, and never said a word about religion."
+The college's church bells inspired his poem "The Bells".

 During the Poe family's time in the cottage, Virginia struggled with tuberculosis.
-Family friend Mary Gove Nicholls wrote: "One felt that she was almost a disrobed spirit, and when she coughed it was made certain that she was rapidly passing away."
-Virginia died in the cottage's first floor bedroom on January 30, 1847.
+Family friend Mary Gove Nichols wrote: "One felt that she was almost a disrobed spirit, and when she coughed it was made certain that she was rapidly passing away."
+Virginia died in the cottage's first-floor bedroom on January 30, 1847.
 She was buried in the vault of the Valentine family on February 2.
 Poe died a couple of years later on October 7, 1849, while in Baltimore.
 At Fordham, Maria did not hear of his death until October 9, after he was already buried.
 Shortly thereafter, she moved out of the cottage to live with a family in Brooklyn for a time.